nwchemgit/nwchem-wiki/Solvation-Models.md

 treatment.
-The SCRF treatment involves an integration of the nonhomogeneous-dielectric Poisson equation for bulk electrostatics in terms of the [COSMO model](#cosmo-solvation-model) of Klamt and Schürmann with the modified [COSMO scaling factor](#cosmo-input-parameters) suggested by Stefanovich and Truong and by using the SMD intrinsic atomic Coulomb radii.
+The SCRF treatment involves an integration of the nonhomogeneous-dielectric Poisson equation for bulk electrostatics in terms of the [COSMO model](#cosmo-solvation-model) of Klamt and Schüürmann with the modified [COSMO scaling factor](#cosmo-input-parameters) suggested by Stefanovich and Truong and by using the SMD intrinsic atomic Coulomb radii.
 These radii have been optimized for H, C, N, O, F, Si, P, S, Cl, and Br.
 For any other atom the current